alexfeed1990/alexfeed1990.github.io/_posts/2022-5-13-Smart-Glasses.md

 ![image](https://user-images.githubusercontent.com/76942911/168267180-0472149b-3bd6-4397-b3d3-62856fbe0209.png)

-Yes I did model that in roblox studio, I'm too dumb to use blender.
+Yes I did model that in roblox studio, I'm too dumb to use blender/CAD.
 But you get it.